Guide to the best restaurants in the Cotswolds

 The Coconut Tree

-Though not yet included in the Michelin Guide, The Coconut Tree in Cheltenham is highly recommended.
-Particularly for those with a penchant for spice or cocktails.
+Though not yet included in the Michelin Guide, I’d highly recommend The Coconut Tree in Cheltenham – particularly for those with a penchant for spice or cocktails.

 Sri Lankan street fare is the speciality here, and exposed brickwork within gives the restaurant a casual, contemporary feel.